dennykane/LOTW/README.md

 so, to bring in all of the commands in the 'fs' command library, run: `$ import fs`.

-Here is the way that you can see which commands are in a given library: `$ lib &lt; libname &gt;`.
+Here is the way that you can see which commands are in a given library: `$ lib <libname>`.
 Also, since the `lib` command supports autocompletion for its argument, you can use it as a quick way to search for the available libraries in the LOTW system.
 Other than certain commands in certain libraries (like `vim` in 'fs'), though,